£25

 Much Too Much

-Sumptuously illustrated with a wealth of photographs and album art, this book is a must-have celebration of one of the key names in rock music history.
+Sumptuously illustrated with a wealth of colour and black-and-white photography, including album art, this book is a must-have celebration of one of the most enduring names in rock music history.

 A musician on the 1960s R&B and rock scene, Mike Evans began writing about music in the 1970s, presenting a weekly show on local radio and as a regular contributor to the leading UK music weekly Melody Maker.
 As well as commissioning and editing dozens of books on popular culture, as an author titles have included the best-selling Elvis; A Celebration in 2002, The Blues: A Visual History in 2014, biographies of Ray Charles, Neil Young and Leonard Cohen, and Woodstock: Three Days that Rocked the World (2009, updated 2019).